Writing Your Opening Statement

 Were you able to work effectively with people from other parts of the organization who have very different areas of expertise?

-Keeping the information you have gathered above firmly in your mind, the trick here is to clearly articulate your value statement in one or two sentences that answer the hiring managers’ question, ‘What can you do for me?’.
+Keeping the information you have gathered above firmly in your mind, the trick here is to clearly articulate your value statement in a few sentences that answer the hiring managers’ question, ‘What can you do for me?’.

 When writing, remember that the Opening Statement is another opportunity to get past the Applicant Tracking Systems (ATS) so you should match your wording to the relevant key words from the job description to give you a chance of getting your resume infront of a person.